derykmakgill/derykmakgill3/privacy.md

 title: Privacy Policy
 ---

+## How You Can Be More Private on DerykMakgill.com

+You should read my complete guide to [privacy,](/) but the TLDR is this...

+- Use [FireFox](/) or [Brave Browser](/) to browse the site.
+- Subscribe to my email list with [ProtonMail](/) or a comparable email service.
+- Use a VPN such as [ProtonVPN.](/)
+- Pay for products in Bitcoin.
+- Search for site content with [DuckDuckGo](/) search engine.

+Privacy is all our responsibility, not just the site owner's!

 ## Site Analytics

 I use [Fathom Analytics,](https://usefathom.com/ref/QDNHKF) a privacy-preserving open-source analytics software by Paul Jarvis.
 It's so private, you don't even need to add one of those notices that are so common today.